SAP/ui5-tooling/CONTRIBUTING.md

 ## 📝 Reporting Issues
 ### Not a Bug / Questions
-If you need help setting something up, or if you have questions regarding the UI5 Build and Development Tooling, please seek help on a community platform like [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-tooling) or the `#tooling` channel of the [OpenUI5 Community Slack](https://slackui5invite.herokuapp.com).
+If you need help setting something up, or if you have questions regarding the UI5 Tooling, please seek help on a community platform like [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-tooling) or the `#tooling` channel of the [OpenUI5 Community Slack](https://slackui5invite.herokuapp.com).

 ### Requirements for a Bug Report
 You are encouraged to use the [issue template](ISSUE_TEMPLATE.md).

-1. **Only UI5 Build and Development Tooling issues**
+1. **Only UI5 Tooling issues**
     * Please do not report:
         * Issues caused by dependencies or plugins.
         * Issues caused by the use of non-public/internal methods.
 Only the public methods listed in the API documentation may be used.